 Preliminary Recommendation #5 The Working Group could recommend that if registrars wish to perform transformation of contact information, these data should be presented as additional fields (in addition to the local script provided by the registrant), to allow for maximum accuracy.

-Preliminary Recommendation #6 The Working Group could recommend that the field names of the WHOIS contact information be translated into as many languages as possible.
+Preliminary Recommendation #6 The Working Group could recommend that the new system facilitate the loading of field names in languages as required.

 “Non-Recommendation” #7 Based on recommendations #1-#6, the question of who should bear the burden of translating or transliterating contact information to a single common script is moot.

 Note: The Working Group in its discussions so far pointed out that regardless of who decides, it is most likely registrants and registrars that would have to carry the financial burden of translating/transliterating contact information.
-The Community is strongly encouraged to supply its views on this issue, regardless of whether they view mandatory translation/transliteration as recommended.

 Community Input